How to Get a Car Loan Pre-Qualification

-What is that one thing that is keeping you from finally buying the car of your dream?
+What is that one single thing that is keeping you from finally buying the car of your dreams?
 Is your savings still too short to lock down the car you want?
 If that’s an issue, it might be time to consider a car loan and join the majority of Americans who finance their cars.

 If you are planning to apply for a car loan to fund the purchase, you should know by now that your credit score can make or break your chances of getting an auto loan with a reasonable interest rate.
 You have prime (or excellent) credit and a higher chance of getting low-interest rates if your score is between 661 and 780.
 A score falling between 501 and 600 makes you a borrower with subprime credit who is entitled to loans with higher rates.